Expressive Arts Therapy: Music & Arts Therapy

 Expressive arts therapy exercises

 Expressive arts therapy can take many forms depending on the individual, what they’re aiming to heal from, their preferences, and the therapist’s expertise.
-A few examples include:
+A few examples of expressive arts therapy include:

 • Creating drawings, even simple line art